Missing sailboat with 3 people from Maine found safe after sparking massive search, crew to continue journey

 The U.S. Coast Guard had been searching since Saturday for Charlotte Kirby, Nathaniel Davis and Wilfredo Lombardo, who were aboard the 40-foot sailboat named Dove.
 The boat was last known to be about 20 miles south of Mount Desert Island, where the famed Acadia National Park and seaside hamlet town of Bar Harbor are located.

-The Coast Guard said that dispatchers on the mainland received a 911 call at about 3 a.m. from passengers on the boat that warned they were in distress.
-By Monday afternoon, the Coast Guard said on Twitter that they established communications with the boat and confirmed those on board were not in distress.
+The Coast Guard said dispatchers on the mainland received a 911 call at about 3 a.m. from passengers on the boat that warned they were in distress.
+By Monday afternoon, the Coast Guard announced on Twitter that they established communications with the boat and confirmed those on board were not in distress.

+A Coast Guard spokeswoman said rescuers were able to spot the boat's location and message the crew after a family member renewed a subscription for a GPS messaging device.

 “With outstanding coordination and cooperation with the families, we were able to confirm their loved ones are not in distress and are continuing their journey south,” said Cmdr.
 Kelly Denning, search and rescue mission coordinator with the First Coast Guard District.